Impact

 Risk and Exploitability

 The CVSS score of 2.1 indicates low severity.
-The EPSS score is not available, and the vulnerability is not listed in CISA KEV.
-The attack vector is limited to threads within the same process; an attacker would need ability to interact with the application or supply code that obtains and misuses the lock.
+The EPSS score is 0.00086, indicating a very low exploitation probability (<1%).
+The vulnerability is not listed in CISA KEV.
+The likely attack vector is limited to threads within the same process; an attacker would need to influence the application code.
 No remote code execution or privilege escalation is known.
 The risk remains low unless the affected code is exposed to malicious input that can manipulate lock usage.

 OpenCVE Enrichment